tinyCLUNX33 MIPI-to-USB: From Prototype to Production

 Goal: Validate that tinyCLUNX33 works for your camera and use case before committing to a carrier board design.

 The Developer Kit gets you streaming MIPI camera data over USB3 on day one.
 The SoM is already mounted and flashed.
-You connect a camera adapter, plug in your camera, connect USB-C to a host, and it enumerates as a UVC device immediately — no firmware bring-up required to get started.
+Connect a camera adapter, plug in your camera, connect USB-C to a host, and it enumerates as a UVC device immediately — no firmware bring-up required.

 At this stage you are confirming: does the MIPI interface work with your sensor?
 Does the USB throughput meet your requirements?
 Is the latency acceptable?
 The Developer Kit answers all of these without any hardware design investment.